Winter Pants Mid layer insulation

 An Antarctic Scenario - layering for versatility

-This is me in Antarctica on a mild and calm late winters day at about -15C (+5F).
-The sun and lack of wind meant it felt unusually warm for a short while, with the potential for the wind to get up and temperature to go down especially when the sun started to set as it did early in the afternoon.
+This is me in Antarctica on a relatively mild and calm late winters day at about -15C (+5F).
+The sun and lack of wind meant it felt unusually warm for a short while, with the potential for the wind to get up and temperature to go down especially when the sun started to set early in the afternoon.
 This is a realistic use of cold weather gear, in the worst weather it is dangerous to go far outside, so people generally stay on base.